Brad Gushue clinches spot in semis with win pair of wins at men's curling worlds | TSN

 Gushue clinches spot in semis with pair of wins at men's curling worlds

-SCHAFFHAUSEN, Switzerland — Canada clinched a spot in the semifinals at the world men's curling championship with a pair of lopsided wins Friday.
+SCHAFFHAUSEN, Switzerland — Brad Gushue's Canadian team bounced back from a tough loss at the world men's curling championship by surging into the semifinals with a pair of tidy six-end victories.

+Scotland's Bruce Mouat also finished 10-2 after handing Edin his only loss of the round-robin in the final draw with an 8-6 victory.
+But Canada beat Scotland 8-4 earlier in the tournament and held the tiebreaker.

-Gushue needed just six ends to beat Switzerland (6-6), which was eliminated from playoff contention earlier in the day following a 7-6 loss to Germany.
+Gushue needed just six ends to beat skip Yannick Schwaller and Switzerland (6-6), which was eliminated from playoff contention earlier in the day following a 7-6 loss to Germany.

 After a blank first end, Canada blew the game open with four in the second.
 Gushue's squad built on the lead with steals of one in the third and two in the fourth.

-Note: Note to readers: This is a corrected story.
-A previous version had the incorrect score for Canada's win over Japan.